Source: MStudioImages / Getty

 - Seek Support.
 If you are feeling uncertain about broaching the subject with your child, seek out other adoptive parents and talk to them.
 Finding a community of support is great way to hear and learn from others who have gone through the same process and can better help you navigate the process in your own family.
 If you are really struggling, seeking out a professional who specializes in adoption can also be very helpful from a clinical and support standpoint.

-If, like many parents, you’re uncertain about where to start or how to broach the subject altogether, the answer is to keep it simple and be honest, open and transparent.
+If like many parents, you’re uncertain about where to start or how to broach the subject altogether, the answer is to keep it simple and be honest, open, and transparent.
 For younger children, start by explaining that your child was not born to you, tell them that they were born to other parents, explain why you chose to adopt a child, and why you chose them specifically.
-Explain how much you wanted them to be a part of your family and, at an age appropriate level, the process you went through to bring them into your family.
+Explain how much you wanted them to be a part of your family and, at an age-appropriate level, the process you went through to bring them into your family.
+If you’re looking for more advice on handling situations that could be somewhat difficult regarding your adopted child, perhaps take a look over at helpful resources like this Guide to Family Life After Adoption in Kansas and Missouri, as just one example of an organization that can be by your side as you plan to adopt a child, as well as offering advice for those that are in later phases of their adoption too.

 For older children who have not been told they were adopted, you need to talk with them about it immediately.
 Adoption should not be kept secret; every child needs to have a clear understanding of where they come from and who they are.
 Adopted children who have not been told about their adoption status seem to have an intuition or “sixth sense” that they are somehow different.
 Without knowing the truth, this can lead to problems as they form their self-image and self-identity.
 Trust me when I say, the longer you wait, the harder it will be to discuss the issue with your child.
 In addition, the longer you wait the greater the likelihood that your child will hear the news from a third party.
 As the parents, this revelation should come from you.